ghostoy/simpleworker/README.md

 SimpleWorker is a multithread library based on HTML5 WebWorkers, ParallelArray and asm.js.
 You just write a function, and the library makes it run in another thread.
 The return value will be correctly passed back to browser thread, and asynchronized functions are also supported.

-# Why WebWorker is better?
+# Why SimpleWorker

 See [this test on jsperf.com](http://jsperf.com/webworker-vs-single-thread/7)

+See [experimental Asm.js & ParallelArray speed up](http://jsperf.com/simpleworker) (open with your latest Firefox nightly)

 ## Usage
 ### $worker (workerFunction, parameters, async)